-- · respecting fellow students, staff, and faculty;
+- respecting fellow students, staff, and faculty;

 - practicing honesty;

 - being tolerant of differences; and

 - demonstrating civility.

 The code of student conduct addresses two areas of behavior: academic and non-academic.
 Contact the appropriate academic dean regarding questions about academic misconduct; contact the associate director of student advocacy and accountability or the dean of student advocacy and accountability regarding questions about non-academic/behavior misconduct.
 Violators of the student conduct code are subject to one or more sanctions depending on the seriousness of the violation.
-The Student Conduct and Discipline can be found at:
+The Student Conduct and Discipline can be found at: https://mccneb.edu/getattachment/About-MCC-Nebraska/About-MCC/Procedures/V-4-Student-Conduct-and-Discipline.pdf.aspx?lang=en-US.

-NECC/December 1/14 Student Conduct and

-https://mccneb.edu/getattachment/About-MCC-Nebraska/About-MCC/Procedures/V-4-Student-Conduct-and-Discipline.pdf.aspx?lang=en-US community members and the maintenance of a sustainable and healthy campus environment.